Childhood Cervical and Vaginal Cancer Treatment: Treatment - Patient Information [NCI]

 Tests to diagnose childhood cervical cancer and vaginal cancer

-If your child has symptoms that suggest vaginal or cervical cancer, their doctor will need to find out if they are due to cancer or another condition.
+If your child has symptoms that suggest vaginal or cervical cancer, their doctor will need to find out if they are due to cancer or another problem.
 They may ask about your child's personal and family medical history and do a physical exam.

 Depending on your child's symptoms and medical history and the results of their physical exam, the doctor may recommend more tests to find out if your child has vaginal or cervical cancer, and if so, its extent (stage).
-The results of tests and procedures done to diagnose vaginal and cervical cancer are used to help make decisions about treatment.
+The results of tests and procedures done to diagnose vaginal and cervical cancers are used to help make decisions about treatment.

 Pap test